bgdevlab/PUGXGeneratorBundle/Resources/doc/index.md

 PUGXGeneratorBundle Documentation
 =================================

 This version of the bundle requires Symfony 2.3.
+It depends on Bootstrap 2.3.x and FontAwesome 3.2.1

 For Symfony 2.2, please switch to 2.2 branch.

 ## Installation